 Babianas also do well in the garden, and we have planted quite a lot out in our beds.
 We have some between paving stones (in a similar situation to their natural growth habit) and although our garden is watered year round, they don't seem to rot and they flower profusely each spring.
 Our garden soil is very sandy and well drained, and perhaps that explains it.
 Most of the babianas that are commonly grown are hybrids, mainly of Babiana stricta, but many of the species are far more beautiful and rewarding.
 The flowers are long lasting and brightly coloured, and many are scented as a bonus.
 Above information furnished by Rachel Saunders when she led the Pacific Bulb Society list discussion for the topic of the week in April 2003.
 This genus was revised in 2007 by Peter Goldblatt and John C. Manning.

 Babianas can expand and bloom in mass in garden situations to their liking.
 The first photo shows babianas growing in Mary Sue Ittner's Northern California garden and the second and third photos from Liz Waterman and Nhu Nguyen shows many blooming in the UC Botanical Garden.
+The last photo from Mary Sue Ittner shows an opening fruit with seed.

 Representatives of some of the species are shown below.